HariAvvaru/Javaprograms/README.md

 **Test Cases:**
 - if the first character is 's' and second character is 'e' then the output should be e,s
 - if the first character is 'a' and second character is 'e', then the output should be a,e
+## Program5
+Initialize a character variable in a program and **Test Cases:**
+- print 'Alphabhet' if the initialized value is an alphabhet
+- print 'Digit' if the initialized value is a number
+- print 'Special Character', if the initialized value is anything else